Table of Contents

 d.
 The paste is leveled up to the top of the cup and placed on the base of the cone penetrometer apparatus.

 e.
-The cone penetrometer is adjusted in such a way that the cone point just touches the surface of the soil paste in the cup.
-Then, the Initial reading is taken.
+The cone penetrometer is adjusted so that the cone point touches the surface of the soil paste in the cup.
+Then, the initial reading is taken.

 f.
-Release the vertical clamp allowing the cone to penetrate into soil paste under its own weight for 5 seconds.
+Release the vertical clamp allowing the cone to penetrate soil paste under its weight for 5 seconds.
 Note the nearest millimeter after 5 sec.

 g.
-The test is repeated for 4 times.
+The test is repeated four times.
 Penetration should be in the range of 14 to 28 mm.

 h.
 Determine the moisture content of each trial.

 Plot a graph between water content on Y-axis and the cone penetration on X-axis.

 The liquid limit value is the moisture content corresponding to cone penetration of 20 mm.

 Liquid limit value(at 20 mm penetration) =